likesme/Blog-Post-Class-in-PHP-8/README.md

 It then prints the title and calls the getExcerpt() method to display a snippet of the content.
 Learning Points:

-This example showcases:
+- This example showcases:
-Class definition and properties.
+- Class definition and properties.
-Using a constructor for object initialization.
+- Using a constructor for object initialization.
-Default values with the nullish coalescing operator (??).
+- Default values with the nullish coalescing operator (??).
-Defining and using methods.
+- Defining and using methods.
-Static return types for better code readability.
+- Static return types for better code readability.
-Feel free to:

-Modify this code to experiment with different functionalities.
-Create multiple blog post objects and explore adding additional properties and methods.

-tune

-share

-more_vert

-expand_content
-add_photo_alternatephoto_camera